Changissnz/nu_merchant_principal/README.md

 a commander than a doer.
 And it does not take much life experience to state this truth: to be an effective commander, one should practice an even-tempered conduct.
-Why pride when pride can be a motivator for outcomes thoroughly fit by some self-interests?
+Why question pride when pride can be a motivator for outcomes thoroughly fit by some self-interests?
 The objective of accomplishing some task sometimes requires the kind of humiliating and unserious conduct that cannot be considered representative of pride by any standard.
 Immediately, with the words "humiliating" and "unserious", the reader could suppose the doer to be a charlatan or a seller of gratification.
 But such conduct does not